 One of the most challenging—and most helpful and fun—tasks that Jeff has done as part of writing and living well, was to write his personal 13 Virtue Manifesto.
 These aren’t specific resolutions, like doing laundry, but the overarching principles by which he tries to live his life.

-It took me several months to come up with this list, and it has been very useful for him to have – and identify clearly in his mind.
-It’s a creative way of distilling core values.
+It took several months to come up with this list, and this project has been a creative way of distilling his core values.

 - Be yourself